trey-capps/land-analysis/README.md

 # Real Estate Analysis
-This project will gather data from around the Triangle area to further conduct analysis.
+This repo contains code for the brainstorming of a future project.